 Blog-Reference and Blog-Reference on Jun 7 and Blog-Reference on Jun 13 adapted to context and Blog-Reference adapted to context

 Not so.
-IS-LM has always been methodologically unacceptable and its proper place is the Pet-Approaches Sematary.
+IS-LM has always been methodologically unacceptable and its proper place is the Flat-Earth Cemetery.
 The attempts of Blanchard and Rowe to save it with “some dusting and updating” are purely ceremonial.

 This elementary syllogism is conceptually defective because Keynes never came to grips with profit (Tómasson et al., 2010, p.
 12).
 As a result, all I=S models and the Keynesian multiplier are false (2011).

-For the graphical representation of this ABSOLUTE formal MINIMUM see 4-quadrant-chart on Wikimedia.
+For the graphical representation of this ABSOLUTE formal MINIMUM see 4-quadrant-chart on Wikimedia AXEC31.

 In the next period, the households save, i.e. condition (i) is now lifted.
-The result is shown here.
+The result is shown on Wikimedia AXEC33.

-Consumption expenditures C fall below Yw and with it the market clearing price P. The product market is cleared due to (ii) and there is no such thing as an inventory investment, i.e. I=0.
-Monetary saving of the household sector is given by Sm=Yw-C.
+Consumption expenditures C fall below Yw and with it the market-clearing price P. The product market is cleared due to (ii) and there is no such thing as inventory investment, i.e. I=0.
+Monetary saving of the household sector is given by Sm≡Yw−C.

-The business sector makes a monetary loss which is equal to the household sector’s saving, i.e. Qm=-Sm.
+The business sector makes a monetary loss which is equal to the household sector’s saving, i.e. Qm≡−Sm.
 Therefore, loss is the exact counterpart of saving; by consequence, profit is the exact counterpart of dissaving.
-This is the most elementary form of the Profit Law.
-It follows directly from the profit definition Qm=C-Ym and the definition of household sector saving.
+This is the most elementary form of the macroeconomic Profit Law.
+It follows directly from the profit definition Qm≡C−Yw and the definition of household sector saving.

 The sector balances always add up to zero, i.e. Qm+Sm=0, and this is the correct accounting identity.
-Saving and investment are NEVER equal, neither ex ante nor ex post.
+Saving and investment are NEVER equal, neither ex-ante nor ex-post.
 Therefore: NO IS-curve ever existed.
-The elaborate interpretation of the IS-LM-nonentity over more than 70 years is on the same level as haruspicy, i.e. old Roman poultry entrails reading.
+The elaborate interpretation of the IS-LM-nonentity over more than 80 years is on the same level as haruspicy, i.e. old Roman poultry entrails reading.

-The DIFFERENCE between investment and saving I-Sm plus distributed profit Yd determine monetary profit Qm, which is measurable with two decimal places.
+The DIFFERENCE between investment and saving I−Sm plus distributed profit Yd determines monetary profit Qm, which is measurable with two decimal places.

-Item (i) and (ii) cover Keynes’s arguments about aggregate demand.
-What is missing in the Keynesian employment multiplier, though, is the ratio rhoF as defined in (iii).
+Item (i) and (ii) cover Keynes’ arguments about aggregate demand.
+What is missing in the Keynesian employment multiplier, though, is the ratio ρF as defined in (iii).
 This variable embodies the price mechanism.
 It works such that overall employment INCREASES if the average wage rate W INCREASES relative to average price P and productivity R and vice versa.

-The complete employment equation is a bit longer and contains in addition profit distribution, public deficit spending, and import/export.
-Investment and the interest rate for business loans Jb are connected via the elasticity Eb, and the household sector’s expenditure ratio and the interest rate for loans/deposits is connected via the elasticity Eh.
-Hence, the structural employment equation fully replaces what Blanchard advertises as his updated IS-LM-Phillips-curve model.
+The complete Employment Law is a bit longer and contains in addition profit distribution, public deficit spending, and import/export.
+Investment and the interest rate for business loans Jb are connected via the elasticity Eb, and the household sector’s expenditure ratio and the interest rate for loans/deposits are connected via the elasticity Eh.
+Hence, the structural Employment Law fully replaces what Blanchard advertises as his updated IS-LM-Phillips-Curve model.

 (ii) The investment multiplier is formally defective since Keynes.